doctrine/dbal/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: `ServerInfoAwareConnection::requiresQueryForServerVersion()` is removed.

+The `ServerInfoAwareConnection::requiresQueryForServerVersion()` method has been removed as an implementation detail which is the same for almost all supported drivers.

 ## BC BREAK: PingableConnection and ServerInfoAwareConnection interfaces now extends Connection

 All implementations of the `PingableConnection` and `ServerInfoAwareConnection` interfaces have to implement the methods defined in the `Connection` interface as well.